lithish262004/TTS_FINETUNE_TELUGU/README.md

 TTS_FINETUNE_TELUGU

-Overview
+Overview:
 This project implements a Text-to-Speech (TTS) system using the SpeechT5 model fine-tuned on themozilla-foundation common_voice_17_0 dataset for telugu language.
 The goal is to generate natural-sounding speech from textual input, leveraging state-of-the-art machine learning techniques.

-Introduction
+Introduction:
 Text-to-Speech (TTS) technology converts written text into spoken words, enabling computers to generate human-like speech.
 This technology has gained significant traction due to its diverse applications across various fields, including:

 Accessibility: TTS assists visually impaired individuals by reading text aloud, enhancing their ability to interact with digital content.
 Education: It facilitates language learning and literacy development by providing auditory feedback and pronunciation guidance.
 Entertainment: TTS is utilized in audiobooks, video games, and virtual assistants, enhancing user experience through engaging and immersive interactions.
 Customer Service: Automated voice response systems use TTS to provide information and support, improving efficiency and accessibility.

-Importance of Fine-Tuning
+Importance of Fine-Tuning:
 While pre-trained models like SpeechT5 offer a robust starting point for TTS applications, fine-tuning on specific datasets is crucial for several reasons:

 Personalization: Fine-tuning allows the model to adapt to specific voices, accents, and speaking styles, resulting in more natural and relatable speech output.